Djia09/Sentence-Embedding-Comparison/README.md

 We evaluate our models with 3 tasks from [SemEval 2017](http://alt.qcri.org/semeval2017/):
 * [Task 2: Semantic Word Similarity](http://aclweb.org/anthology/S/S17/S17-2002.pdf).
 It focuses on Word level (Word pairs comparison).
 * [Task 1: Semantic Textual Similarity](http://www.aclweb.org/anthology/S/S17/S17-2001.pdf).
 It focuses on Sentence level (Sentence pairs comparison).
 * [Task 4: Sentiment Analysis in Twitter](http://alt.qcri.org/semeval2017/task4/data/uploads/semeval2017-task4.pdf).
 It focuses on Sentence level, but on a deeper one (Sentiment Analysis).

+N.B: the training for Task 4 was only done with SemEval 2016 tweets.

 # Results
 * We show in Task 2 that retrofitting does improve word embedding.
 Indeed, the model [ConceptNet NumberBatch](https://github.com/commonsense/conceptnet-numberbatch), which uses retrofitting to "inject" ConceptNet "knowledge" in pre-trained embedding vectors, has the highest score among all the models we have tested.

+The best Pearson score (0.80) was obtained by [Luminoso_run2] using ConceptNet NumberBatch.
 ![alt text](SemEval-2017-Task2-en/Figures/evaluation_comparison.png)

 * We show in Task 1 and Task 4 that a sentence representation is more accurate than an average of word representations.
 Indeed, [InferSent](https://github.com/facebookresearch/InferSent) model has obtained higher accuracy than the other word embedding models.

+The best Testing Accuracy Score (80.8) was obtained by [Yang et al. 2018](https://arxiv.org/pdf/1804.07754.pdf).
 ![alt text](SemEval-2017-Task1-en/Figure/testing.png)

+The best F1 score (0.633) for Task 4 was obtained by [SwissCheese](http://www.aclweb.org/anthology/S16-1173) model, an ensemble of Convolutional Neural Networks with Distant Supervision.
 ![alt text](SemEval-2017-Task4-en/figure/display.png)